darena-solutions/bluebuttonpro-public/docs/source/aad-users.rst

 To update the profile in our system, you will need to navigate to `<https://identity-manager.darenasolutions.com>`_.

 .. note::
-   Syncing of these profiles is currently being worked on.
+   Syncing of these profiles has been acknowledged.
 Please `click here <https://github.com/darena-solutions/bluebuttonpro-public/issues/1>`_ to keep up-to-date on the issue.